 3. If appointed you may be required to become an enrolled Medicare provider; obtain and provide to your employer a National Provider Identifier (NPI) number issued by the National Plan and Provider Enumeration System (NPPES); and otherwise actively participate to the degree necessary to allow for your services to be billed through Medicare and Medicaid.
 If you are appointed and you lose the ability to bill through Medicare and Medicaid, you may be terminated from your employment.

 Prospective appointees will be: 1) Checked against the Staff Exclusion List (SEL) maintained by the Justice Center for the Protection of People with Special Needs.
 Prospective employees whose names appear on the SEL as having been found responsible for serious or repeated acts of abuse or neglect will be barred from appointment and may have their names removed from the eligible list(s) for the title(s) if applicable.
 2) Investigated through a Criminal Background Check (CBC), which includes State and federal Criminal History Record Checks.
 All convictions must be reported; conviction of a felony or misdemeanor, or any falsified or omitted information on the prospective appointee’s employment application, may bar appointment or result in removal after appointment.
 Each case will be determined on its own merits, consistent with the applicable provisions of State and federal laws, rules, and regulations.
 Prospective employees will be fingerprinted in order to obtain a record of their criminal history information, and may be required to pay any necessary fees.
 3) Screened against the Statewide Central Register of Child Abuse and Maltreatment (SCR).
 Prospective employees will be required to pay any necessary fees.
 Additionally, prospective employees whose names are indicated on the SCR may be barred from appointment.

-This position is eligible for a Downstate Adjustment $3026.
+This position may be eligible for a Shift Pay Differential.